Contact Center CX

 Illustration depicting cloud contact center vs traditional contact center software

 Traditional call centers have always been prone to data sprawl and difficulties in providing customers with clear, consistent communication.
-But with the advent of cloud technology, it is now easier than ever for brands to connect with their customers on any channel, derive actionable insights from the entire customer journey, and give agents the tools they need to deliver differentiated experiences.
+But with cloud technology, its now easier than ever for brands to connect with their customers on any channel, derive actionable insights from the entire customer journey, and give agents the tools they need to deliver differentiated experiences.

 Traditional call centers typically rely on locally stored data, which is vulnerable to unexpected issues and file loss.
 All it takes is for one computer with data on it to go down for your information to be lost.
-Cloud contact center platforms, on the other hand, utilize software that aggregates and stores all data online, making it easier to access information, client details, and SOPs.
+Cloud contact center platforms, on the other hand, use software that aggregates and stores all data online, making it easier to access information, customer details, and SOPs.

-Data storage and safety are only the tip of the iceberg.
+Data storage and safety are just the beginning.
 Cloud contact centers enable teams to scale at their own pace with features that support their growth.
 We’ll go through what makes a cloud contact center tick and how it differs from traditional call center technology.

 What is a cloud contact center?

-A cloud contact center offers customer experience management technology to organizations via the Internet.
+A cloud contact center, also known as a hosted contact center, offers customer experience management technology to organizations via the internet.
 Instead of traditional on-premises call centers where software and data are stored locally on computers or servers, cloud contact center software enables your team to access the same data and technology from anywhere, so long as they have internet access.

 That means companies don’t have to invest in the hardware and software necessary to keep everything running locally.
 Third-party cloud solutions host and manage those resources for easier access.

-At their core, cloud contact centers streamline communication between agents and clients by providing an alternative method for them to connect — via calls, emails, and instant messaging, all unified under one platform.
+Cloud contact centers improve communication between agents and customers by providing an alternative method for them to connect via calls, emails, SMS, virtual agent, and social media all unified on one platform.

 How do cloud contact centers work?

-Instead of buying traditional contact center software that you install and operate in the office, cloud contact center software allows you to access the platform directly from your web browser or through a dedicated application.
+Instead of buying traditional contact center software that you install and operate on-premises, cloud contact center software allows you to access the platform directly from your web browser or through a dedicated application.
 These solutions are accessible entirely online for your team, whether they’re working from home or the office.

 Each cloud contact center provider has its own pricing plan or subscription model.
 Once acquired, you can manage your team directly from the platform and assign permissions, data access, and capabilities so that everyone in your company can access the resources they need.

-Client communication, ranging from standard inbound and outbound calls, chat-to-video calls, and social media chats, is conducted over the web instead of office phone or cellular connections.
+Customer communication, ranging from standard inbound and outbound calls, chat-to-video calls, and social media chats, is conducted over the web instead of office phone lines or cellular connections.

-Possibly a cloud contact center’s most useful feature is the capability to integrate with other software solutions.
-Chances are your current contact center setup requires the use of a Customer Relationship Management (CRM) solution.
+One of a cloud contact center’s most useful features is the capability to integrate with other software solutions.
+Chances are, your current contact center setup requires the use of a customer relationship management (CRM) solution.
 Traditionally, these solutions are used independently alongside the contact center software.
-But with cloud solutions, you can integrate the two and bring your CRM into the fold, making client information easily transferable and usable across your technology suite.
+But with cloud solutions, you can integrate the two and bring your CRM into the fold, making customer information easily transferable and usable across your technology suite and different teams.

 Benefits of a cloud vs. traditional contact center

-Cloud and traditional contact center solutions share the same core functionality — facilitating client and customer communication.
+Cloud and traditional contact center solutions share the same core functionality: facilitating customer communication.
 The main difference boils down to the range of their capabilities and how reliable their data recovery and storage are.

 Here are some areas where cloud contact centers stand out against their traditional counterparts: